SMITHsharon/wysiwygJQuery/readme.md

 ### Project Specs
 Reproduced the original program functionality (WYSIWYG V1) using `jQuery`:
-- Wrote contents of `<famePeople>` object array to the DOM
+- Writes contents of `<famePeople>` object array to the DOM
-- Wrote the event listeners to handle:
+- Writes the event listeners to handle:
 	- a click on a Person card
 	- editing a selected Person's biography information